tarantool/tarantool-php/README.md

 _**Description**_: Explicitly close a connection to the Tarantool server.
 If persistent connections are in use, then the connection will be saved in the connection pool.
+You can also use an alias for this method, `Tarantool::close`.

 _**Return value**_: **BOOL**: True